destec/destec.github.io/source/_posts/graphql-intro.md

 const CommentType = new GraphQLObjectType({
   name: 'CommentType',
   fields: () => ({
     id: {
       type: GraphQLID,
-      description: 'the unique id for the comment item' },
+      description: 'the unique id for the comment item', },
     user: {
       type: GraphQLString,
-      description: 'the username for the comment item' },
+      description: 'the username for the comment item', },
     content: {
       type: GraphQLString,
-      description: 'the full comment content for the comment item' }
+      description: 'the full comment content for the comment item', },
-  })
+  }),
 });
 ```